Susmita1703/Data-Analytics-Project/README.md

 **Present Findings 📌**: Share insights and recommendations through presentations.

-**Document Processes**: Provide detailed documentation of all procedures and findings.
+**Document Processes 📊**: Provide detailed documentation of all procedures and findings.
 [file of my presentation](https://github.com/Susmita1703/Data-Analytics-Project/blob/main/Recomendations%20and%20description%20of%20analysis%20of%20of%20social%20bzz.pdf)

-This project leverages my skills as a data analyst to provide critical insights and recommendations for effective data management and IPO preparation.
-My expertise in data extraction, integration, analysis, and visualization ensures that the client can handle their data challenges and achieve a successful IPO.
-This documentation highlights my capabilities and the methodologies I employ, demonstrating my proficiency in data analytics to potential recruiters.
+**This project showcases my skills as a data analyst, providing key insights and recommendations for effective data management and IPO preparation.
+My expertise in data extraction, integration, analysis, and visualization ensures the client can overcome data challenges and achieve a successful IPO.
+This documentation highlights my capabilities and methodologies, demonstrating my proficiency in data analytics to potential recruiters.**

-Thank you for reading
+**Thank you for reading**